 Nominal replaces spreadsheet-bound workflows with intelligent automation, helping finance teams consolidate faster, more accurately, and with less overhead.

-Nominal unifies financial data across disparate systems, whether you're running QuickBooks Online, NetSuite, Sage, or even uploading trial balances from standalone ledgers.
+Nominal unifies financial data across disparate systems through its shadow GL architecture, whether you're running QuickBooks Online, NetSuite, Sage, or uploading trial balances from standalone ledgers.

 Built-In Governance and Auditability

 Every elimination entry in Nominal is tracked, traceable, and tied to its original transaction source.
-The platform maintains a complete audit trail of all mappings, rules, and adjustments.
-Versioning controls and role-based permissions ensure proper oversight and compliance readiness.
+The platform maintains a complete audit trail of all mappings, rules, and adjustments with role-based permissions, ensuring proper oversight.

 This governance model reduces audit prep time and increases confidence in the integrity of consolidated financials.
-For companies preparing for IPO, undergoing due diligence, or expanding internationally, these controls are not just convenient: they are essential.
+For companies preparing for IPO, undergoing due diligence, or expanding internationally, these controls are essential.

 Why Nominal Is Different